Former Jordanian crown prince reportedly under house arrest | DW | 03.04.2021

 In a video statement, Hamzah said he is currently not allowed to leave his home or meet with other people.
 "I recorded this video to make it clear that what has been said officially is not a reflection of what is actually happening on the ground," he said.

 He criticized the Jordanian government, claiming it is responsible for the deteriorating human rights situation in the country.
-He also denied all allegations of wrongdoing by the authorities.
+The former prince also denied all allegations of wrongdoing by the authorities.

 Jordanian security forces had earlier arrested a former adviser to King Abdullah, a member of the royal family and others on "security-related" grounds, the Petra state news agency said.